 Phoenix Foreclosures Snapshot - November 2009

 Phoenix foreclosures comprise 30.8% of all real estate listings in the metropolitan area.
 Foreclosure listings are comprised of REO property (bank owned) and short sales.
 REO property used to be the majority of active listings in the foreclosure arena.
 However, bank owned properties have been on a decline for most of 2009.
-They are being replaced by short sales because more distressed homeowners are seeing short sales as a better alternative to foreclosure. image depicting make up of Phoenix foreclosures in November 2009The chart indicates 12,539 foreclosure listings in the Phoenix real estate market to begin November 2009.
-Since there are 32,351 total listings in the Phoenix market (seen in my last post), foreclosure listings make up almost 39% of all listings in the area.
-Of that 39%, 35.2% (4,417) are REO listings and 64.8% (8,122) are short sales.
-There are several reasons for the decline in REO property listings over the last year:
+They are being replaced by short sales because more distressed homeowners are seeing short sales as a better alternative to foreclosure.- the federally mandated foreclosure moratorium

 Days on Market for Phoenix Foreclosures